MetPX/sarracenia/doc/Admin.rst

-If you do not have a python environment handy, then the easiest one to get going with is winpython, which includes many scientifically relevant modules, and will easily install all dependencies for the package.
-You can obtain winpython from http://winpython.github.io/_ Then one can install a wheel from sourceforge, or using pip and pypi.
+If you do not have a python environment handy, then the easiest one to get going with is winpython, which includes many scientifically relevant modules, and will easily install all dependencies for Sarracenia.
+You can obtain winpython from http://winpython.github.io/_ (note: select python version >3 ) Then one can install a wheel from sourceforge, or using pip.

 Operations